agt-the-walker/shogi-utils/cheatsheet.md

 | 反    | A    | fbR      | 仝      | 1     |

 1. This piece promotes differently in Chu shogi.
-Unfortunately I couldn't use 香 or 車 (different pieces in regular and Wa shogi).
+Unfortunately I couldn't use 香 or 車 (different pieces in standard and Wa shogi).

 ## Promoted pieces